How to work effectively with education agents worldwide: Practical insights for stronger international student recruitment

 • Contracting: fast once interested

-• Event behaviour: many walk-ins; flexible scheduling
+• Event behaviour: frequent walk-ins; flexible scheduling

 🇹🇷 Turkey: personal connection builds long-term loyalty